microsoft/dstoolkit-ml-ops-for-databricks/README.md

 ![SuccessfulClusterCreation](docs/images/SuccessfulClusterCreation.JPG)

 4. Copy the output of the script and paste it to the .env file which we had created previously.
-Please note that the values of the variables will be different as per your environment configuration.
+Please note that the values of the variables will be different as per your environment configuration. the later section (Section 4) describes the creation of .env file in detail.

 ![OutputOfTheConfigurationStep](docs/images/OutputOfTheConfigurationStep.jpg)